Terahertz Therapy Devices: Frequency, Safety, Non-Ionizing Claims, and Evidence Limits

 Non-ionizing does not automatically mean risk-free, clinically proven, or safe for every user.

-Read the device specifications.
+Read the specifications.
 Watch the heat.
 Respect contraindications.
+Separate terahertz from other technologies in combination devices.
 Separate research from product claims.
 Do not use a consumer wellness device as a substitute for medical care.

 Terahertz should be treated like a frontier map, not a magic wand with a charging cable.